jeremytammik/tbc/a/2008_rdbe_elem_diff.md

 It has undergone further enhancement since then.

-I was prompted to point it out again by the recommendation in a RevitLookup issue to use this alternative Revit database exploration tool that offers better access to Extensible Storage Schemata, cf. RDBE's extensive list of features:
+[NeVeS](https://github.com/NeVeSpl) points out that you can use this alternative Revit database exploration tool for better access to Extensible Storage Schemata, cf. RDBE's extensive list of features:

 - [Query Revit database](#query-revit-database-with-rdq-revit-database-querying)
 - [Script Revit database](#script-revit-database-with-rds-revit-database-scripting)